-This is chapter 12 of a 15 part series about digital nomading and location independence.
+This is chapter 13 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 1. ALWAYS check Wifi speeds before booking

 I always ask the host about the Wifi speed and request they send a speed test screenshot.
 If you’re already in the city, then you can speed test in person.

 I have slept on mattresses that should not be called mattresses.
 You do not want to book a place for a month only to find out that the mattress is rock solid.
 Be especially careful about this in Asia.

 To avoid bad mattresses, I suggest booking places with reviews or visiting places in person.